knupel/Rope/docs/revision.md

 > R_Puppet2D new class to manipulater puppets point with two handles, it's an extands of R_Line2D

+> R_Impact new class to creata a pseudo deisgn of glass impact network

 > R_Pair new class to store quickly acouple of object